-- Lack of coordination This challenge is prominent between the nodal agencies for matters related to the automotive sector, leading to decision constraints.
+- 2. Lack of coordination This challenge is prominent between the nodal agencies for matters related to the automotive sector, leading to decision constraints.
 To solve it, the National Automotive Board can be vested with more powers and enforcing authority.
-Also, the Central Government can engage actively with the state governments to address the issues bothering the sector (DHI, 2016). - 3.
-Shortage of Labor For returning to normalcy "Labour availability is a larger issue for the suppliers, as they hold onto most of the contracted ones."
+Also, the Central Government can engage actively with the state governments to address the issues both ering the sector (Department of Heavy Industry, 2016). - 3.
+Shortage of Labour For returning to normalcy "Labour availability is a larger issue for the suppliers, as they hold onto most of the contracted ones."
 (RC Bhargava, Chairman, Maruti Suzuki India Limited).
 Vijay Kirloskar, Vice Chairman, Toyota Kirloskar Motor believes that it being a tough issue needs to be handled sensitively.
 He further says that "If the situation continues, we might even have to consider opening factories in rural areas or smaller towns for a long-term solution"4. - 4.
-Acceptability of Green Vehicles Pricier electronic vehicles as compared to the conventional counterparts (Economic Times, 2020) and the de-escalation in the global crude prices (Ambrose J., The Guardian, 2020) act as a deterrent for the consumers to shift towards greener alternatives.
+Acceptability of Green Vehicles Pricier electronic vehicles as compared to the conventional counterparts and the de-escalation in the global crude prices (Ambrose, 2020) act as a deterrent for the consumers to shift towards greener alternatives.
 To address the issue bailing heavy incentives and perks on the demand side can help increase the quantum of them. - 5.
 Human Resource If India were to become an automotive manufacturing hub, it would require a significant number of skilled personnel.
-The skill gap needs to be addressed on priority basis so that India does not lose out on critical talent that may be important for it to become a globally important automotive hub.
+The skill gap needs to be addressed on priority basis so that India does not lose out on critical talent that may be important for it to be come a globally important automotive hub.
 There has to be an expanded outreach of Skill Councils like Automotive Skill Development Council and Industrial Training institutes with an impetus on soft skill development and R&D. - 6.
-Number of fatalities There are 22.6 deaths per hundred thousand people in India due to road accidents, second only to Thailand (32.6 deaths per hundred thousand people) in the South East Asian region (WHO, 2016).
-With 1,46,133 fatalities in 2015 (MoRTH, 2016), this is an area, which India needs to look upon.
+Number of fatalities There are 22.6 deaths per hundred thousand people in India due to road accidents, second only to Thailand (32.6 deaths per hundred thous and people) in the South East Asian region (WHO, 2018).
+With 1,46,133 fatalities in 2015 (Ministry of Road Transport and Highways, 2016) this is an area, which India needs to look upon.
 Though stringent laws and legislations like Motor Vehicles Amendment Act, 2019 have various disciplinary actions in the form of heavy fines, confiscation of license etc. for over speeding, not wearing of helmets and seat belts but the enforcement of them is lenient.
 Besides, implementation of laws regarding safety measures on the supply side such as electronic stability control (ESP), anti-lock braking system (ABS), air bags etc. can help to reduce overall impact on the sector.

-4https://auto.economictimes.indiatimes.com/news/industry/automakers-attempt-to-deal-with-migrant-labour-sh ortages/75827255 (Accessed on 5th June, 2020)
+4https://auto.economictimes.indiatimes.com/news/industry/automakers-attempt-to-deal-with-migrant-labourshortages/75827255 (Accessed on 5th June, 2020)